 Report Lost iPhone to Carrier

-The four major carriers in the United States, AT&T, Verizon, Sprint, and T-Mobile, have tools for reporting a smartphone as stolen to suspend service and in some cases, block the device from being used on the carrier's network.
+The three major carriers in the United States, AT&T, Verizon, and T-Mobile, have tools for reporting a smartphone as stolen to suspend service and in some cases, block the device from being used on the carrier's network.

-Suspending cellular service will prevent your iPhone from connecting to a cellular network, making it more difficult to track.
+Suspending cellular service will prevent your iPhone from connecting to a cellular network.
 It ensures a thief cannot use the device to make phone calls or rack up service charges, but in many cases, those features will be unavailable anyway.

 What's Accessible on a Lost iPhone?

 Most people probably don't think about the extent of the information stored on an iPhone until it falls into the wrong hands, but there's a lot of data that's potentially accessible.
 In the event your iPhone is stolen, there's likely enough detail about you to make you vulnerable to phishing attempts and malicious social engineering.